Spatial-Information-QLD/cam-etl/README.md

 # CAM ETL

+## Addressing DB

+See the schema documentation here: https://spatial-information-qld.github.io/cam-etl/addressdb/

+The dataset is several GBs zipped.
+We may put a subset of it in this repository in the future for demo purposes.

 ## Place names

 The place names source data is from PNDB.
 A dump of the files are in `pndb/`.